dariodepa/tiledesk-docs/apis/tutorials/dialogflow-as-external-chatbot-integration.md

 ---
 description: >-
-  Let your Dialogflow agents hand off to human agents through an externl chatbot
+  Let your Dialogflow agents handoff to human agents through an externl chatbot
 ---

 # Dialogflow  Tutorial 1 - Dialogflow as external chatbot integration